 - Practice in peace with the best headphones for guitar amps

-If you’re new to the world of amplifiers, you’re in for a real treat with our guide to the best beginner guitar amps.
-After all, you may associate amps, which includes the best amps for metal, with those oversized walls of cabinets you see behind bands at live shows.
-In reality, beginner amps are no larger than a regular shoe box.
+In this particular guide, of course, we're very much on the side of electric.
+And if you’re new to the world of amplifiers, you’re in for a real treat with our guide to the best beginner guitar amps.
+You may associate amps – particularly the best amps for metal – with oversized walls of cabinets you see behind bands at live shows.
+In reality, beginner amps start at sizes no larger than a regular shoebox.
 True story.

 Best beginner guitar amps: Guitar World’s choice